 You can’t optimise a business website for search engines unless you have content to optimise!
 Makes sense?
 All the techniques of using keywords, related keywords, anchors and site links simply won’t work without content.

 A business blog is the most logical way to produce lots of lovely content.
-Attract traffic to a business blog and drive it to your eBay or Etsy store or to an existing eCommerce website.
+Start a business blog, attract traffic and drive it to your eBay or Etsy store or to an existing eCommerce website.

 Convert your blog to an eCommerce store with WooCommerce

 Looking to build an eCommerce store?
 You can easily convert a WordPress blog into an eCommerce store using WooCommerce.

 Convinced?
 This post will walk you through setting up your business blog.